Aveiro11/Adib.github.io/_posts/CtgToGothenburg.md

 date: 2025-08-01
 permalink: /posts/2012/08/blog-post-1/
 tags:
-  - cool posts
+  - Higher Studies
-  - category1
+  - Scholarship
-  - category2
+  - University of Gothenburg
 ---

 When I decided to further my NLP research, Sweden quickly stood out.
 After publishing papers and gaining experience as a data analyst and teaching assistant, I turned my attention to top European universities.
 Swedish institutions like KTH, Chalmers, Lund, and the University of Gothenburg all have established language technology programs and that’s where my journey began.